Clemapfel/Mousetrap.jl/README.md

+# NOTE: This repo is under active development and should not be interacted with by the public.
+I will make an announcement in all the relevant channels when it is ready to be used by third parties

 # Mousetrap

 Mousetrap is a GUI library for `Julia`.
 It, and its [C++-component of the same name](https://github.com/clemapfel/mousetrap), fully wrap the [GTK4](https://docs.gtk.org/gtk4/) GUI library, *vastly* simplyfing its interface to improve ease-of-use without sacrificing flexibility.